mayaemi/WiserTester/README.md

 - `input_dir`: Location of input directories where test files are stored, e.g.,  `data/inputs`
 - `output_dir`: Location where test outputs will be stored, e.g.,  `data/outputs`
 - `expected_dir`: Location where expected outputs are stored for comparison, e.g.,  `data/expectations`
-- `host`: Host name of the web application, e.g., `localhost:5000`.
+- `host`: Host name of the web application, the domain the request is being sent to. e.g., `localhost:5000`.
-- `origin`: Origin URL to test against, e.g., `http://localhost:5050`.
+- `origin`: Origin URL to test from, where the request originates from. e.g., `http://localhost:5050`.

 ## Execution Instructions